Music Education Resources

 Enroll in College of Education Courses

-Once you have been admitted to the College of Education, you must request to be cleared so that you can enroll in College of Education courses.
+When you are in your last year and ready to take your LIST and EDUC courses, you must request to be cleared so that you can enroll in College of Education courses.
 You need to fill out the registration clearance request form located on the College of Education's website.

 Registration Clearance Form